ybu5/fourPhaseHandshake/README.md

 # fourPhaseHandshake
-A model that simulates the four phase hand shake, and its test bench
+A model that simulates the four phase hand shake, and its test bench, and the constraint file